Lord Henry Cavendish-Bentinck: Biography

 Cavendish-Bentinck was the eldest son of Lieutenant-General Arthur Cavendish-Bentinck from his second marriage to Augusta Mary Elizabeth, 1st Baroness Bolsover.
 His paternal grandfather Lord William Charles Augustus Cavendish-Bentinck was the third son of William Cavendish-Bentinck, 3rd Duke of Portland, while William Cavendish-Bentinck, 6th Duke of Portland, was his elder half-brother.
 In 1880 he was granted the rank of a younger son of a duke on his half-brother's succession to the dukedom.

 He entered Parliament for Norfolk North-West in 1886, defeating Joseph Arch, a seat he lost in 1892, when Arch reclaimed the seat.
 He returned to the House of Commons in 1895 when he was elected for Nottingham South, a seat he held until 1906 and again from 1910 to 1929.

-Cavendish-Bentinck held a commission in the Derbyshire Imperial Yeomanry, where he gained the rank of lieutenant-colonel.
-He served in the Second Boer War in South Africa 1899–1900, where he was appointed to the Staff on 20 February 1900.
+Cavendish-Bentinck was commissioned into the part-time 3rd (2nd Derbyshire Militia) Battalion, Sherwood Foresters, as a lieutenant on 1 July 1881, and later transferred to the Derbyshire Yeomanry, in which he was promoted to captain on 7 April 1897.
+He served in South Africa during the Second Boer War in 1899–1900, where he was appointed to the Staff on 20 February 1900 as a major.
+He was promoted to lieutenant-colonel and commanding officer of the Derbyshire Yeomanry on 22 August 1912, and was awarded the Territorial Decoration (TD).
+He served in World War I, and postwar became honorary colonel of 24th (Derby Yeomanry) Armoured Car Company, Royal Tank Corps.
+He had been appointed Hon Col of the 4th (Cumberland and Westmorland) Battalion of the Border Regiment on 8 July 1893.